PhillipDiCarlo/Unity-Scripts/README.md

 - **Usage:** Go to **Tools > Italiandogs > Apply Mesh Compression** to compress meshes in the scene.
 - **Logs:** Outputs the name of each mesh that had compression applied.

+### 5. TextureCompressionTool.cs
+This script introduces a tool under **Tools > Italiandogs > Texture Compression Tool** that scans all textures in the scene and identifies those that lack compression or do not use Crunch Compression.
+The user can then process these textures to apply normal-quality compression and enable Crunch Compression, improving memory usage and load times.

+- **Functionality:** Scans textures in the scene, identifies uncompressed textures, and applies normal-quality compression and Crunch Compression.
+- **Usage:** Go to **Tools > Italiandogs > Texture Compression Tool**.
+The tool displays a list of textures to process.
+Click **Process Textures** to apply the changes.
+A summary window will display the number of textures processed and any failures.
+- **Logs:** Outputs the name of each texture processed and lists any textures that failed to update.

 ---

 ## Usage